zyex1108/goal/README.md

 #### GOAL_TESTING
 Default: `OFF`

-A suite of simpler regression [tests][7] is provided with this repository for developers and to check build validity.
-This configuration option enables the ability to run these tests under CTest.
+A suite of simple regression [tests][7] is provided with this repository for developers, as well as to check build validity.
+This configuration option enables the ability to automatically run these tests under CTest.

 [0]: https://cmake.org
 [1]: https://www.mpich.org